craigphicks/semaphore-task-scheduler-js/README.md

 # Outline
 The `TaskSerializer` module can serialize tasks/promises for integrated control - Tasks/promises can be added immediately as they are produced and placed in a pipline to be made available to a consumer when they have resolved and when the consumer is ready.
 Optionally, the number of concurrently running tasks are limited to a user parameter.
-In that special case, only functions (and their args) may be added to the pipeline, and function will be executed when a space is available.
+In that special case, only functions (and their args) may be added, and function will be executed when a space is available.
 Trying to add promises will throw an Error.
 Errors are prioritized to be presented before the results on normally returning tasks.
 (Except for the case of `WaitAll.waitAllSettled`.)
-All rejected promises are "defused", so that they don't throw unhandled exceptions while rejecting in the pipeline.
+All rejected tasks/promises are managed so that they don't throw unhandled rejections.
 The are 4 different classes exported from the module:
   - `AsyncIter`
   - `NextSymbol`